 There is something that I find therapeutic about the start of a new year, just like the start of a new school year.
 I love the idea of a fresh start, a time for a change, a time for reflection.

-By January 2017, we had announced to the world that we were expecting our second child and Thor would be a big brother by July.
+By January 2017, we had announced to the world that we were expecting our second child, and Thor would be a big brother by July.

 I went in for an appointment at 15 weeks on January 20th and hopped on the exam table like I had done so many times before.
 The doctor and I started discussing when I wanted my repeat C-Section and how Fridays are always nice because people can visit over the weekend (remember life pre-Covid?!).

-The first things out of his mouth were “This Sucks.
+The first things out of his mouth were, “This Sucks.
 I’m sorry.”
 The best and most Ton response.
 It did suck!
 Ton was not a sugar-coater, he was not going to beat around the bush to try and find a polite way around his feelings, and this was exactly what I needed to hear.

-Ton loved being a Papa and I speak often about him being a great dad, but man he hit it out of the park as a Papa.
-Ice cream in the middle of the night, sharing food and drinks (something he NEVER did with my brother and me growing up), playing arcade video games wasting hundreds of quarters for a plush stuffed animal that will fall apart before the vacation is over.
+Ton loved being a Papa, and I often speak about him being a great dad, but he hit it out of the park as a Papa.
+Ice cream in the middle of the night, sharing food and drinks (something he NEVER did with my brother and me growing up), playing arcade video games, wasting hundreds of quarters for a plush stuffed animal that will fall apart before the vacation is over.